 Calligaro, Florencia and Oscar Cetrangolo.
 2023.
 Financing Universal Social Protection: The Relevance and Labour Market Impacts of Social Security Contributions.
 WIEGO Working Paper No. 47.
-WIEGO and ILO.
+Manchester, UK: WIEGO.

 It is often argued that informal employment structurally limits the ability to organize social protection systems primarily on the basis of contributory social insurance.
 The prevailing view is that a mix of funding sources through social security contributions and taxes is needed to achieve universal coverage.
 The composition of that mix, however, is highly contested.
 Recently, international organizations and academics have suggested reducing or even abolishing social security contributions and replacing them with general taxation.
 The argument is to create incentives for the formalization of the economy.
 Misguided policies in this respect could potentially lead to adverse distributional outcomes and threaten social protection systems' sustainability by constraining one of their most relevant and stable flows of resources.